apache/druid/docs/do-not-merge.md

 ### Removed GroupBy v1

 The GroupBy v1 engine has been removed.
-Use the GroupBy v2 engine instead.
+Use the GroupBy v2 engine instead, which has been the default GroupBy engine for several releases.
-If you are using GroupBy v1 in JSON-based batch queries, you must change your queries before upgrading.
-Otherwise, your queries will fail.
+There should be no impact on your queries.

-For more information, see [GroupBy queries](https://druid.apache.org/docs/latest/querying/groupbyquery.html).
+Additionally, `AggregatorFactory.getRequiredColumns` has been deprecated and will be removed in a future release.
+If you have an extension that implements `AggregatorFactory`, then this method should be removed from your implementation.

 [#14866](https://github.com/apache/druid/pull/14866)